Childbirth Education Series

 And we didn't spend much time talking about newborn medical procedures, but one thing you may want to consider, especially if you give birth in the hospital, is to have a guardian/support person with you to follow the baby, if for some medical reason they need to be separated from you.
 Having someone offer the baby a familiar and comforting voice, as well as be witness to the procedures occurring, can make a huge difference in the healing an integration process (for everyone) afterwards.

 Additionally preventing any medically unnecessary procedures that do harm or do not match with your family values, is an essential role of both you and your partner(s)/support person.
 Asking questions of your care provider before hand about newborn care can help mitigate many of these scenarios.

 Here is a link to questions offered by the Intersex Society of North America

 Super Rooty Iron Tonic Recipie

 Sacred Window: Ayurvedic Postpartum cooking and care (I highly recommend their cookbook)

 As part of Session 6, we invite you to reflect on the following questions:

 - How do you see your postpartum time?
 What elements of care will you prioritize so that your family, and if you gave birth, your body, can be supported to integrate both birthing and the arrival of a new small human in your life.

 - How do you plan to ask for help?
-Is asking or receiving help something that's challenging for you, if so, maybe start now, practicing on the small things or with trusted people, that don't push your triggers so much, see how it feels to allow yourself to receive and/or ask for what you want, slowly work up to bigger things as well as get a sense of what might continue to be challenging at this point in your life and start setting up structures that will help you to get what you need in low energy output kinds of ways
+Is asking or receiving help something that's challenging for you, if so, maybe start now, practicing on the small things or with trusted people, that don't push your triggers so much, see how it feels to allow yourself to receive and/or ask for what you need, slowly work up to bigger things as well as get a sense of what might continue to be challenging at this point in your life and start setting up structures that will help you to get what you need in low energy output kinds of ways

 As always please feel free to send us your questions via email or facebook, we'll get back to you typically within a few days.